cyberconcepts/loops/organize/README.txt

   >>> from zope import component, interface
   >>> from zope.app import zapi

-and setup a simple loops site with a concept manager and some concepts:
+and setup a simple loops site with a concept manager and some concepts (with all the type machinery, what in real life is done via standard ZCML setup):

   >>> from loops import Loops
+  >>> from loops.concept import ConceptManager, Concept
+  >>> from loops.interfaces import IConcept, ITypeConcept

   >>> site['loops'] = Loops()
   >>> loopsRoot = site['loops']